GLENN: Neural network-enhanced computation of Ginzburg-Landau energy minimizers: Neural networks

 \paragraph{\textbf{Loss functions}} As indicated above, we use unsupervised learning for the GL problem.
 A major reason for this is that we do not have a dataset with target values.
 This means that we have to encode the metric of how good the NN performs in the loss function.
 For the GL problem, a canonical idea of a loss functional is the GL free energy.
 However, we also want to include the material parameter~$\kappa$ in the samples such that the trained model can be used for many runs of the solver.
 In order to do this, we integrate over a range of $\kappa$-values and also scale with the corresponding $\kappa$.
 In the discrete setting, this weighted integral reduces to a weighted sum.

 The main motivation of this scaling is the asymptotic energy estimate in \cite[Theorem 8.1]{SanS07}, which (for constant $\MagF$) yields $E(u,\MagPot,\kappa)\sim \frac{\log \kappa}{\kappa}$ as $\kappa\to\infty$.
 However, since we do not treat arbitrarily large~$\kappa$ and we deviate from the constant magnetic field, we simply neglect the logarithmic term, but keep the linear term to compensate vanishing energies for large $\kappa$ in the training.
 An additional benefit of this is that this gives a larger weight to samples corresponding to larger value of $\kappa$, for which the problems tends to be harder to solve.
+The loss functional for the GL problem reads